egmaleta/fresh_layout/README.md

 ## Usage

-There are two ways to apply layouts to route pages:
+There are 3 ways to apply layouts to route pages:

 ### File-based routing way (recommended)